1faran-khandev/crypto-dashboard/README.md

 npm run dev
 The application will be available in your browser at http://localhost:5173.

-# 📈 Planned Features
+# Planned Features

-This project is currently a work in progress.
+This project is actively being improved.
 Future enhancements include:

-Drag-and-drop functionality for rearranging widgets.
+Drag-and-drop widgets to rearrange the dashboard

-More detailed charts with historical data (1-day, 1-week, 1-month).
+More detailed historical charts (1-day, 1-week, 1-month)

+Coin search autocomplete and filtering

-Improved error handling and user notifications.
+Improved error handling and user notifications

+Coin icons next to chart headers for a polished look

 # 🌐 Live Demo
 This project is deployed and a live demo is available to view here: